andrii-yeremenko/news-aggregator/doc/specification.md

 details of data storage implementation, allowing flexibility in choosing storage mediums (e.g., file system, database, in-memory storage).
 Input arguments for this API typically include the source name, format/type of data (e.g., `JSON`, `RSS`, `HTML`), and file path or resource location.
 The output is a Resource object.
-Also, it has an error handling mechanism, which allows to handle errors in a way that is convenient for the user.
+Also, it has an error handling mechanism, which allows handling errors in a way that is convenient for the user.

 ### Methods